Metaradar/lambda-stats/README.md

-# Lambda Function for metaradar.io: sttats
+# Lambda Function for metaradar.io: stats
 This file is part of the metaradar.io project.
 The project is, so far, a hobby and does not have commercial intend.
 It is my hope this file can help others how to structure and work out projects.

 Metaradar.io is a project that enables the tracking of blockchain addresses.